 Despite the name, WallApp is not a mobile app.
 It’s a simple webpage that allows you to either upload your own room photo or use a stock room photo and drag-and-drop images of your art.
 You can scale the artwork to different sizes in the space and download the resulting photo, although it does have “Made with the OhMyPrints Wall Art Tool” in the corner, so not the best choice for marketing materials.
 It can be used on mobile, but it isn’t optimized for mobile use so this isn’t the ideal tool if you want to do a lot of in-person selling.

 Mockup Scene Creator

-ArtSee is a free iOS-only app that allows you to take and resize a photo of your space and insert an image of your art.
+ArtSee is an iOS-only app for $9.99 that allows you to take and resize a photo of your space and insert an image of your art.
 There are also a few stock images available.
 It’s a fairly simple app with limited customization, but if you don’t need the extra bells and whistles it’s a great free choice.
 ArtSee also registers galleries and allows potential collectors to see the artwork in their space and contact the gallery directly.

 There’s a pretty good mix here of paid and free, simple and highly customizable.
 Are you using one of these and love it (or hate it)?
 Did we leave out a good one?
 Drop a comment below and let us know.

 This is exactly what I have been looking for!
 I used to have my art on an expensive platform primarily for their wall tool, but gave it up due to the cost.
 I can’t wait to try these out.

 I’ve started using the ArtroomsApp, I think it’s new: